-For information about our entry requirements, fees and how to apply please see the links below:
+For information about our entry requirements, fees and how to apply:

 Academics and their PhD students are loosely organised into research themes, please see our research homepage for more information.